sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 ### Pygame

-For 2-d drawing, collision detection, and simple physics in Python, **pygame** is a fantastic choice.
+For 2D drawing, collision detection, and simple physics in Python, **pygame** is a fantastic choice.
 Perhaps the biggest strength of **pygame** is that it has many [great tutorials](http://pygame.org/wiki/tutorials) as well as sample games to use as starting points (for example [arcade games](http://www.pygame.org/tags/arcade), [puzzle games](http://pygame.org/tags/puzzle), and [platform games](http://pygame.org/tags/platformer)).

 Even though it might seem like odd choice, we are recommending **pygame** as the default library for those that are doing interactive visualization projects.
-There are fancier libraries out there, however, you can build some very nice interactive visualizations on top of the basic 2d drawing and mouse and keyboard event handling components in **pygame** .
+There are fancier libraries out there, however, you can build some very nice interactive visualizations on top of the basic 2D drawing and mouse and keyboard event handling components in **pygame**.
 Further, using a fancy library reduces the amount of object-oriented code that you have to write, and in this assignment we want you to get a lot of practice writing your own object-oriented code.
 Sticking with a simple framework like **pygame** will support this learning goal nicely.
-A final advantage is that we will be doing at least one lengthy example in class that uses **pygame.
-I** f you are using **pygame**  for your data visualization project, you will get a lot more out of this inclass activity.
+A final advantage is that we will be doing at least one lengthy example in class that uses **pygame**.
+I f you are using **pygame** for your data visualization project, you will get a lot more out of this inclass activity.

 To install **pygame**:

 `$ sudo apt-get install python-pygame`

 How to get started with **pygame** (these do not have to be done in this order):

 * [if making a game] Go through the PyMan tutorials ([part 1](http://www.learningpython.com/2006/03/12/creating-a-game-in-python-using-pygame-part-one/), [part 2](http://www.learningpython.com/2006/03/19/creating-a-game-in-python-using-pygame-part-two-creating-a-level/), [part 3](http://www.learningpython.com/2006/04/16/creating-a-game-in-python-using-pygame-part-3-adding-the-bad-guys/)).
 It is shows how to implement a Pacman clone in pygame (don't worry about the pre-requisites section, you should already have the pre-requisites satisfied).
 The strength of the tutorial is that there is lots of explanation of each part of the code.
 Unfortunately, the HTML formatting for parts 2 and 3 seems to be messed up, but hopefully these are still useful (let us know if you find a workaround for this formatting issue).
 * Read through the **pygame** [documentation](http://www.pygame.org/docs/).
 * Read through the other **pygame** [tutorials](http://pygame.org/wiki/tutorials) if you find one that seems more aligned with the project you want to create.
-* [if making a game] Make sure you understand the basics of collision detection in **pygame** .
+* [if making a game] Make sure you understand the basics of collision detection in **pygame**.
 Collision detection is a surprisingly tricky thing to write on your own, so it is recommended to utilize **pygame** 's built-in features for this (see [this](http://www.pygame.org/docs/tut/SpriteIntro.html) page).
 If you need to do collision detection with something besides rectangles, you may have to either adapt pygame's collision detection or write your own collision detection routines.

 ### OpenCV